rymurr/harlequin-snowflake/README.md

 For an in-depth guid e on writing your own adapter, see the [Harlequin Docs](https://harlequin.sh/docs/contributing/adapter-guide).

 steal postgres or databricks or something!

+* fill in readme
+* make catalog faster
+* publish to pypi
+* add to harlequin list
+* blog!